4 questions to ask yourself before hiring a translator

 Proofreading is usually charged per hour.

-Terminology projects (creation of glossaries and writing style guides, for example) are also generally charged per hour.
+Terminology projects (creation of glossaries, for example) are also generally charged per hour.

 4. When do I need the translation?